weaviate/weaviate-io/developers/weaviate/index.md

 ## Overview

-Welcome to the documentation for **Weaviate**, an open source vector search engine.
+Welcome to the documentation for **Weaviate**, an open source vector database.

 ### About the docs
 The majority of the content is categorized into one of three categories based on its focus: